On algebraically closed fields with a distinguished subfield: Introduction

-As was mentioned above, the main topic of this paper is another generalisation of pairs of algebraically closed fields which is pairs $(K,F)$ where $F\subset K$, $K$ is algebraically closed and $F$ is an arbitrary subfield, perhaps with some extra structure (in a language extending the language of fields).
-An early result about this theory was given by Keisler \cite{Keisler1964}: if $F$ and $F'$ are two elementarily equivalent fields (not real-closed nor algebraically closed and without extra structure), then the pairs $(K,F)$ and $(K',F')$ are also elementarily equivalent, for any algebraically closed extensions $K\supset F$, $K'\supset F'$.
+As was mentioned above, the main topic of this chapter is another generalization of pairs of algebraically closed fields, which are pairs $(K,F)$ where $F$ is an arbitrary field, perhaps with some extra structure (in a language extending the language of fields), and $K\supseteq F$ is an algebraically closed infinite extension.
+An early result about this theory was given by Keisler \cite{Keisler1964}: if $F$ and $F'$ are two elementarily equivalent fields (not real-closed nor algebraically closed and without extra structure), then the pairs $(K,F)$ and $(K',F')$ are also elementarily equivalent, for any algebraically closed extensions $K\supsetneq eq F$, $K'\supsetneq F'$.
 In \cite{HKR18}, Hils, Kamensky and Rideau gave a quantifier elimination result for the theory of the pairs $(K,F)$, which we also obtain in \cref{quantifier elimination}.
-We became aware of this result after writing the proof and we decided to keep it for completeness.
+We were not aware of this result while writing the proof and we decided to keep our proof for completeness.

-The purpose of this paper is twofold.
+The purpose of this chapter is twofold.
 For one, we are interested in the basic properties of the theory of the pairs such as saturated models, completeness, quantifier elimination and model-completeness.
 For example, as we mentioned above we prove quantifier elimination for the theory of pairs $(K,F)$ (see \cref{quantifier elimination}) in a natural expansion of the language following Delon's approach \cite{Delon2012}.
 This allows us to isolate a condition implying the model-completeness of the theory of the pair $(K,F)$ which is weaker than the model completeness of the theory of $F$ (see \cref{model completeness}).
-Secondly, we prove several preservation of several classification-theoretic properties: if the theory of $F$ is ($\omega$-/super) stable/NIP/simple/NSOP$_1$ then so is the theory of the pair $(K,F)$ (see \cref{omega-stable,superstable,stable,NIP,simple,nsop1}).
+Secondly, we prove preservation of several classification-theoretic properties: if the theory of $F$ is ($\omega$-/super) stable/NIP/simple/NSOP$_1$, then so is the theory of the pair $(K,F)$ (see \cref{omega-stable,superstable,stable,NIP,simple,nsop1}).
+In the case of NSOP$_1$, we also identify Kim-independence for algebraically closed sets (see \cref{kim independence}).